datopian/datahub/site/content/docs/showing-metadata.md

 - `author`, `description`, and `modified` which gets displayed below the title
 - `files` that get displayed as a table with two columns: `File` which is linked directly to the file, and `Format` which show the file format.

 Feel free to experiment with these metadata fields.
-At this point, you might want to deploy the app, and that's what you are gonna learn in the next lesson.
+At this point, you might want to deploy the app, and that's what you are going to learn in the next lesson.

 <DocsPagination prev="/docs/searching-datasets" next="/docs/deploying-your-portaljs-app" />